CrestfallenLARP/cfldangerden/content/en/guide/props_and_costume_requirements.md

 ---
-title: Props and Costume Requirements, Tips, and Tricks
+title: Props and Costume Requirements
 ---

 Please treat all props and costumes as if they were your own.
 Do not misuse or mistreat our items as that has an impact on event costs.